Can Dogs Eat Corn? Yes, but Only in Moderation

 Other Veggies Dogs Can Eat

 There are a variety of fruits and vegetables that are safe and healthy snacks.
-These veggies are some of the best ones for dogs given they're packed with vitamins and nutrients:
+These veggies are some of the best ones for dogs because they're packed with vitamins and nutrients:

-Though some plant foods can be good for dogs, it's best to stick to a balanced diet of healthy dog food recommended by your veterinarian.
-If you do decide to give your pup a human food treat now and then, make sure your vet has cleared it and always supervise your pet to watch for any signs of choking, allergies, or adverse reactions.
+Though some plant foods can be good for dogs, it's best to stick to a balanced diet of healthy dog food your veterinarian recommends.
+If you do decide to give your pup a human food treat now and then, make sure your vet has cleared it, and always supervise your pet to watch for any signs of choking, allergies, or adverse reactions.